 Finding the Balance Between Competitive Pricing and Quality

 Finding the ideal balance between competitive pricing and delivering high-quality work is an art honed over years of experience.
-Bid too high and you won’t win enough work.
-But underprice jobs and you’ll suffer financially down the road when extra costs erode margins.
+Bid too high, and you won’t win enough work.
+But underprice jobs, and you’ll suffer financially when extra costs erode margins.

 Building Core Competencies and Specializations

-Savvy construction professionals strive to identify and build deep expertise in certain project types, delivery methods, technical capabilities, and more.
-Avoid the temptation to stray from your wheelhouse just to fill short-term schedule gaps.
+Savvy construction professionals strive to identify and build deep expertise in certain project types, delivery methods, technical capabilities and more.
+Resist the urge to take on projects outside your expertise merely to keep your schedule full.
+Focus on your strengths and established specialties, even if it means occasional lulls in your workload.

-Instead, invest in specializations that align with your strengths and passions.
-Become known as an expert in specific sectors like healthcare, education, hospitality, or multifamily through consistent pursuit of projects in that niche.
+Invest in specializations that align with your strengths and passions.
+Become known as an expert in specific sectors like healthcare, education, hospitality or multifamily through consistent pursuit of projects in that niche.
 Highlight past successful projects as proof of your qualifications.
-Over time, you’ll win more work by being seen as a specialist rather than a generalist trying to be all things to all clients.
-Lean into your specialty.
+Over time, you’ll win more work by being seen as a specialist rather than a generic generalist trying to be all things to all clients.

 Forging Strong Relationships Across the Industry

 Consider relationship development as part of your continuous marketing.
-This fosters goodwill that leads to more bid opportunities, valuable insights, and better projects over time.
+This fosters goodwill that leads to more bid opportunities, valuable insights and better projects.
 The construction industry is a small community, so your reputation amongst clients and partners matters.

 Leveraging Technologies in Construction Job Bidding